paulstroet/vu_course/index.md

 Or, cover basics in this course (AML I), and dive into more depth tailored to the global needs in eg AML II.

 First offered as summer school, then in a block in the academic year, and then scale it up to a MOOC

+8 weeks of interesting lectures, concluded with an assignment in which you accelerate a current project by adopting one of the techniques taught in this course you also need to present your paper, and you will give your peers feedback on the presentation